Need help dealing with violent or distressing online content? Learn more

 Out of home care

-When caring for children and young people in out of home care service environments, the use of parental controls should be guided by policies and processes to prevent intentional or unintentional misuse.
-For example, it is important to respect children’s privacy when setting up monitoring functions in an app, and let children and young people know how to make a complaint about the use of parental controls.
+When caring for children and young people in out of home care environments, the use of parental controls should be guided by policies and processes to prevent intentional or unintentional misuse.
+For example, it is important to respect children’s privacy when setting up monitoring functions in an app and let children and young people know how to make a complaint about the use of parental controls.

 Find out more about keeping children safe in out of home care.